Chai Ling: Post-Tiananmen

-Controversies

-Documentary controversy
+The Gate of Heavenly Peace documentary

 Footage from a documentary titled The Gate of Heavenly Peace shows viewers parts of an interview between Chai and reporter Philip Cunningham from May 28, 1989, a week prior to the 1989 Tiananmen Square protests and massacre.
 In the footage, Chai makes the following statements:

 The footage has been verified by third-party media specialists as genuine, and is readily available online.
 Chai, however, claims that she had been misquoted and that the footage used "interpretive and erroneous translation".
-Although Chai later decided to remain with the students, declassified US embassy cables published on Wikileaks contradicted her later witness testimonial of experiencing a massacre in the square.
+Declassified US embassy cables published on Wikileaks contradicted her later witness testimonial of experiencing a massacre in the square.

+According to Keith Schoppa, Ling's comments showed the "depth of her revolutionary feelings" and that the film itself featured "much of the criticism of Chai Ling's zealotry."
+In June 1995, Chai attacked the film in the journal Tiananmen where she argued the film's producer made the film for "crude commercial gain by taking things out of context."

 Chai and her firm have launched multiple lawsuits against the film's non-profit producers, the Long Bow Group.
 An initial suit, in which Chai alleged defamation, was summarily dismissed.
 An additional suit claimed that the organization infringed upon Jenzabar's trademark by mentioning the firm's name in the keyword meta tags and title tag for a page about Jenzabar on its website.
-Her lawsuits were subsequently criticized by some commentators, including columnists for the Boston Globe and the New Yorker.
+Her lawsuits were subsequently criticized by some commentators, including columnists for the Boston Globe and The New Yorker.
 In the end, each of her legal actions against the film were dismissed by the Massachusetts appeals court.
 In its ruling the Superior Court handed an award to defendants of more than $500,000 in attorney fees and expenses, stating that Jenzabar "subjected Long Bow to protracted and costly litigation not to protect the goodwill of its trademark from misappropriation, but to suppress criticism of Jenzabar's principles and its corporate practices." in the ruling.

 Religious discrimination lawsuit against Jenzabar, All Girls Allowed and Chai Ling

 Jing Zhang, a Chinese feminist activist, sued Jenzabar Inc., The Jenzabar Foundation, All Girls Allowed and their founder and Jing's former employer, Chai Ling.
-Zhang had established her own nonprofit, Women’s Rights in China, when she joined forces with Chai to develop programs to prevent forced abortions in China.
+Zhang had established her own nonprofit, Women's Rights in China, when she joined forces with Chai to develop programs to prevent forced abortions in China.
 Then, she alleges, Chai fired her for being insufficiently religious and for declining to engage in "weekly corporate worship."